JeromeGoodrich/TTT2/README.md

 The conversation with Chris last night helped a bit.
 He reminded me of the introduction to Chris Pine's book, wherein the author explains all the detailed steps/instructions we would have to give a computer in order to have it make us a sandwich.
 I think I had forgotten just how granular and rudimentary those instructions must be.
 Writing tests is almost like writing those instructions at least explaining to the computer what the expectations are for a given class or method.
 With the instructions in hand we can write the actual functional code to make the computer obey the instructions.

+#9/30 - Getting Back on The Horse

+I finally have some confidence that I'm doing TDD in a way that makes sense.
+I'm really trying to focus on testing behaviors and not so much implementations.
+Meaning that I'm testing whether the code will perform the specific function that I need it to vs. testing whether it's set-up in a certain way.
+I'm beginning to understand the subtleties and nuance that exist there.

+For instance I want to be able to test whehter the program can detect a winner for the 8 different scenarios in which a player can win a game of tic tac toe.
+These boil down to 3 specific behaviors. declaring a winner when a row on the board is filled with 3 of the same tokens, and doing the same for columns and diagonals.
+My first test considers the first behavior I want to test for, declaring a winner for a filled row.
+I was told that a helpful way to think aobut writing a test is the following format.
+Given (blank) => Something Happens => So we expect (blank)

+So the first thing I like to do when writing a test is consider the givens, what is a pre requisite for a a winner being declared?
+Well, the board probably needs to be filled so that there is a winner on the baord.
+So my given might be using my `set_move` method to mark a board so that a winner can be declared.
+The next thing to consider is what needs to happen for us to expect something.
+My initial thought here is that we will want to be able to look at the board that we just marked and see if it has the 3 tokens in a row we are looking for.
+So we might name that method `check_row`.
+Finally, given that we've marked a row with 3 tokens and we've checked that checked that row what might we expect?
+Well we'd proably expect to declare a winner if there is one.

+So now that I'm working on the test pass, I've realized I may have overcomplicated things a bit. for instance, instead of seeing if there is a winner generally it might make sense to rename my check_row method to also encapsulate that checking if there is a winner.
+This makes sense ot me because the only time I'll check a row is if I'm checking for a winner. so with this realization I can just directly test whether or not the program can declare a winnner base on a row being filled.

+After writing passing tests for declaring a winner for rows columns and diagonals I asked Chris for some advice on how to make my conditional statements a bit more elegant and he showed me that I had some flaws in my code and that it wasn't doing what I wanted it to. on top of that, I wasn't accounting for variable board size in my test.